wjdavis90/Tutorials/Phylogenetics/ReadMe.md

 [![Albugo on Cardamine](https://github.com/wjdavis90/Tutorials/blob/main/Phylogenetics/images/Albugo.jpeg)](https://www.inaturalist.org/observations/75608199)

 The organisms I choose to use for this example are white rusts, specifically the genus *Albugo* and its allies.
 The image above shows a leaf of a [*Cardamine* sp.](https://en.wikipedia.org/wiki/Cardamine) heavily infected with a white rust (the pustules) in the genus *Albugo* (specifically a member of the [*Albugo candida*](https://www.cabi.org/isc/datasheet/4051) [species complex](https://en.wikipedia.org/wiki/Species_complex)).

+The white rusts were initially described as fungal taxa in the order Pucciniales; however, it was later realized that they are not Fungi but rather are members of [Oomycota](https://ucmp.berkeley.edu/chromista/oomycota.html).
+Oomycetes are morphologically and ecologically similar to [Fungi](https://en.wikipedia.org/wiki/Fungus) but differ in key ways, including, but not limited to, cell wall components and lysine synthesis [^1].
+After this realization, the genus *Albugo* was erected in 1806 [^2]

 *Albugo*, *Pustula*, and *Wilsoniana*